projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 - RT VM that runs a specific RTOS on it to handle real-time workloads such as PLC control

-ACRN supports guest OS of Windows; ACRN has also added/is adding a series features to enhance its real-time performance then meet hard-RT KPI for its RT VM:
+ACRN supports a Windows* Guest OS for such HMI capability.
+ACRN continues to add features to enhance its real-time performance to meet hard-RT key performance indicators for its RT VM:

-- CAT (Cache Allocation Technology)
+- Cache Allocation Technology (CAT)
-- MBA (Memory Bandwidth Allocation)
+- Memory Bandwidth Allocation (MBA)
 - LAPIC passthrough
 - Polling mode driver
-- ART (always running timer)
+- Always Running Timer (ART)
-- other TCC features like split lock detection, Pseudo locking for cache
+- Intel Time Coordinated Computing (TCC) features, such as split lock detection and cache locking

 Hardware Requirements